 – Horace Zeng (@horacezhl) March 14, 2022

 But the fire ants had the show.
-They used the debris around – here, the pieces of glass available to them, in nature, it can also be pieces of leaves, branches, etc. — to.
+They used the debris around – here, the pieces of glass available to them, in nature, it can also be pieces of leaves, branches, etc. — to build like a bridge.
 Coming to cover the adhesive surface.

 Here a worker ant is “paving” in real time (I circle it white); You can see her pick up the gravel, carry it to the bar, put it down, and put it back in again. pic.twitter.com/zEIEBMmpT1